koakh/NestJsMikroOrmPostgresRealWorldStarter/NOTES.md

 > NOTE: if have problem run app and problems with migrations, like stalled migrations, delele `dist/migrations` or whole `dist/` folder, se it in `src/mikro-orm.config.ts`

-clean up db and removed stalled migrations, and stack up
+clean up db and removed stalled migrations, and stack up, same as `tearDown` script

 ```shell
 $ docker-compose down --volumes --remove-orphans && docker-compose up -d